Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: The definition of non-geometric TTL coupling

 In analytical derivations, this process would be significantly more complex than necessary.
 In the analytic and numeric approach, the OPD can be derived as described in \cite{G21} via the difference between the OPLs of the measurement beam in the tilted and the nominal case.
 However, the computation of the non-geometric TTL contributions can be simplified by adapting the simulation to directly exclude OPL changes and making them zero by design.
 In that case, the LPS signal in Eq.~\eqref{eq:LPSng+LPSng-OPD} is fully non-geometric and can be derived analytically using the procedure described in \cite{Wanner2014} summarised in the following:

 To account for the tilt angle of each of the beams $b$ and the rotation axis defining a rotation matrix $M_{\text{rot},b}$, as well as the location of the centre of rotation $\textbf{p}_{\text{pivot},b}$, we first perform a coordinate transformation in Eq.~\eqref{eq:electric_field}.
-The new coordinates are defined with respect to the photodiode centre, i.e.\ $z=0$.
+The new coordinates are defined with respect to the photodiode centre, i.e.\ $z=0$, and in the detector coordinate system (Fig.~\ref{fig:PD_coordsyst}).

 The beams are then superimposed on the photodiode, and the overlap integral in Eq.~\eqref{eq:ifo_phase} and the resulting LPS signals are analytically evaluated.
-In the analytical evaluation of the overlap integral, it is assumed that the beam parameters do not vary for different detector points.
-This simplifying assumption is not necessary in numerical computations using IfoCAD.
+In the analytical evaluation of the overlap integral, it is assumed that the beam parameters do not vary for different detector points: Due to the typically different shapes of the wavefront and the detector surface, the outer parts of the wavefront would hit the detector earlier or later, yielding slightly different parameters.
+However, the differences are small and scaled by a decreasing intensity.
+Hence, we only consider their values in their point of incidence.
+This simplifying assumption is not necessary for numerical computations using IfoCAD.
+Also, in our comparisons between the analytical and the simulation results, we find no differences exceeding the accuracy achievable with IfoCAD ($\sim$10$^{-15}$\,m).